-Figure 21b.
-Mark new Anchor Location
+Figure 21b - Mark new Anchor Location

-Figure 21c.
-Welding Anchor (Supported by Anchor Bolt) 3.
-Fabricate a new flange to tie the factory trunk hinge/braces into the new tubs.
+Figure 21c - Welding Anchor (Supported by Anchor Bolt) 3.
+Fabricate a new flange to tie the factory trunk hinge/braces onto the new mini-tubs.
 Make a simple template to modify the factory braces as necessary.
 See Figure 22.

-Figure 22a.
-Fabricated Flange for 1966-67 Cars
+Figure 22a - Fabricated Flange for 1966-67 Vehicles

-Figure 22b.
-Trimming Factory Brace and Flange to Fit 4.
-Once proper fitment is achieved with the newly fabricated brace flanges, weld the brace flanges to the new tubs and the factory braces.
+Figure 22b - Trimming Factory Brace and Flange to 4.
+Once proper fitment is achieved with the newly fabricated brace flanges, weld the brace flanges to the new mini-tubs and the factory braces.
 See Figure 23.

-Figure 23.
-Finished Passenger Side Trunk Brace 5.
-Due to the differences from car to car caused by factory GM tolerances, the trunk hinge may need to be trimmed slightly to clear the new tubs.
+Figure 23 - Finished Passenger Side Trunk Brace 5.
+Due to the differences from vehicle to vehicle caused by factory GM tolerances, the trunk hinge may need to be trimmed slightly to clear the new mini-tubs.
 Modify the factory hinges as necessary.
 See Figure 24.

-Figure 24.
-Trimming Trunk Hinges for Clearance - IV.
+Figure 24 - Trimming Trunk Hinges for Clearance IV.
 FINAL ASSEMBLY - 1.
 Paint all bare metal to prevent the formation of rust. - 2.
 Remove the rear seat cover and padding.
-Modify the bottom of the seat frame to clear the DSE mini tubs.
-Install the bare seat frame and mark points of interference between the seat frame and tubs.
-These points will have to be modified to clear the new tubs. - 3.
+Modify the bottom of the seat frame to clear the Detroit Speed mini-tubs.
+Install the bare seat frame and mark points of interference between the seat frame and mini-tubs.
+These points will have to be modified to clear the new mini-tubs. - 3.
 Cut 2" from the center flat section of the lower main seat frame on each side.
 Save the removed material as it will be used to rebuild the frame at the end.
 See Figure 25.

-Figure 25.
-Cut 2" from Top and Bottom Rail - 4.
+Figure 25 - Cut 2" from Top and Bottom Rail 4.
 There is a diagonal support rod and a vertical support rod at the outside rear of each side of the frame.
-Measure and mark 5" from the vertical rod and 2 1⁄2" from the diagonal rod on the cross rod, then cut the cross rod at the 2 1⁄2" mark and at the attachment point to the main seat frame. - 5.
+Measure and mark 5" from the vertical rod and 2 1⁄2" from the diagonal rod on the cross rod, then cut the cross rod at the 2 1⁄2" mark and at the attachment point to the main seat frame (Figure 26).

+Figure 26 - Cutting the Cross Bar at the 2-1/2" Mark - 5.
 Flip the cut section of the cross rod so that the end that was closest to the vertical support rod can be re-mounted to the seat frame, and the end that was mounted to the seat frame can be reattached to the rest of the cross rod. - 6.
 Weld the flipped section of the cross rod into place, then bend the diagonal rod to the 5" mark on the cross rod.
-Weld the diagonal rod to the cross rod.
-See Figure 26
+Weld the diagonal rod to the cross rod (Figure 27).

-Figure 26a.
-Cutting the Cross Bar at the 2 1⁄2" Mark Figure 26b.
-Finished Flipped Cross Rod and Bent Diagonal 7.
+Figure 27 - Finished Flipped Cross Rod & Bent Diagonal 7.
 Cut the contoured pieces of the main lower seat frame off of the vertical main seat frame rails.
-Weld these contoured pieces to the remaining center flat section (so that the contoured pieces move in 2" on each side, clearing the new tubs) then use the saved 2" sections of material to complete the gaps left between the contours and the vertical main seat frame rails.
+Weld these contoured pieces to the remaining center flat section (so that the contoured pieces move in 2" on each side, clearing the new mini-tubs) then use the saved 2" sections of material to complete the gaps left between the contours and the vertical main seat frame rails.
 Test-fit the modified seat frame.
-At this point, the diagonal bar, cross bar, and lower seat frame should all clear the new tub.
-See Figure 27.
+At this point, the diagonal bar, cross bar, and lower seat frame should all clear the new mini-tub (Figure 28).